paulombcosta/ansible-docker-php/README.md

 # Ansible | Docker | Apache | PHP

-Sample project that shows how to use Ansible to provision and run an apache + php stack
+Sample project that shows how to use Ansible to provision and run an Apache + PHP stack using Docker containers

 ## Requirements

 * Ansible 2.1.0
-* Vagrant (If not running on Linux)
+* Vagrant

 ## Running on Vagrant